b1ru/xlabel/README.md

 To get help for the ``xlabel`` command, type ``xlabel -h`` in your terminal.

 ## Why
-I need a way to quickly switch between windows of the same application, but it may be used for other use cases too.
+I needed a way to quickly switch between windows of the same application, but it may be used for other use cases too.

 ### Why don't you use the window's title for that?
 Because two windows can both have the same or similar title, but not belong to the same application.